splightplatform/terraform-provider-splight/docs/resources/inverter.md

 ### Optional

+- `custom_timezone` (String) timezone that overrides location-based timezone of the resource
 - `description` (String) description of the resource
 - `geometry` (String) geo position and shape of the resource
 - `tags` (Block Set) tags of the resource (see [below for nested schema](#nestedblock--tags))